 The increasing cost of renting has sharpened the drive to save a house from foreclosure, at whatever cost.

 Bankruptcy can often make that possible in Chapter 13.

 9th Circuit shapes us

 California bankruptcy judges are bound by the decisions of the 9th Circuit Court of Appeals.
 The circuit courts can only be overruled by the Supreme Court.

-So, the decisions made by the 9th Circuit on bankruptcy issues drive outcomes that are different from outcomes in other circuits.
+So, the decisions made by the 9th Circuit on bankruptcy issues drive outcomes that may be different from outcomes in other circuits.

 Recently the 9th Circuit made some very satisfying decisions for bankruptcy debtors, including allowing lien stripping in Chapter 20; granting attorneys fees to debtors who win bankruptcy disputes with their creditors; and slapping down bankruptcy trustees who sought to disqualify Chapter 13 debtors who had secured debts for non essentials.

 And, the 9th Circuit rejected its earlier, horrible decision about making debtors whole when creditors violate the automatic stay.

 Bankruptcy the product of our environment

 So, sorry to disappoint, there is no “California bankruptcy law.”